This chapter should be cited as follows:

 If the heart rate remains slow (<60 bpm) or absent despite the provision of adequate ventilation breaths for 30 seconds, then chest compressions should be started.
 The purpose of chest compressions in the newborn is to move oxygenated blood from the lungs, back to the myocardium through the coronary arteries.
 There is therefore no purpose in performing chest compressions until the lungs are adequately aerated.

-Chest compressions can be provided by compressing the sternum at a point approximately 1 finger width below the inter-nipple line and compressing the chest by one-third of its depth.
+Chest compressions can be provided by compressing the sternum at a point approximately one finger width below the inter-nipple line and compressing the chest by one-third of its depth.
 The most effective and efficient way of doing this is to encircle the chest with both hands such that both thumbs are on the sternum at the compression position, then press down firmly and quickly, with three compressions provided for each breath.
 Re-assess the baby’s response to chest compressions after 30 seconds.
 Most babies will have responded with a rise in the heart rate after 1–2 cycles of chest compressions and ventilation breaths.
-If this has not occurred, it is worth considering using drugs.
-The outcomes for babies in whom drugs are required is more guarded and experienced support should be sought by this point, if not done so already.
+If this has not occurred, drug administration may be considered.
+The outcomes for babies in whom drugs are required is more guarded, and experienced support should be sought by this point, if not done so already.

 Drugs